FilteredPush/bdqtestrunner/README.md

 Output will be found as TG2_test_validation_data.csv,

-Copy (grep) all lines not containing "non-printing characters" from this file to tdwg:bdq/tg2/core/TG2_test_validation_data.csv
+Copy (grep) all lines not containing "non-printing characters" or "[null]" from this file to tdwg:bdq/tg2/core/TG2_test_validation_data.csv

-Split out with grep the header non-printing character lines with grep into a separate file, then edit this file to replace that placeholder string with non-printing low ASCII characters.
+Split out with grep the header and lines containing "non-printing characters" or "[null]" into a separate file, then edit this file to replace that placeholder string with non-printing low ASCII characters.

+In vim, replacing [null] with 0x00 (ascii null), and [non-printing characters] with 0x0E 0x0F (shift out shift in) uses these commands:

+	%s/\[non-printing characters\]/^N^O/g
+	%s/\[null\]/^@/g

 ### Validating test implementations ###